Cries of the Fire Prince #1

 I must admit, I have not read the previous series detailing these five ladies’ lives, but after reading the first issue I am compelled to.
-Zodiac Starforce is on the surface a bubbly American version of Sailor Moon, the comparison has no doubt been made before, and will again, nonetheless it is very true.
-From their can do attitude, to their colour coded costumes, they fit the bill.
+Zodiac Starforce is a bubbly American version of Sailor Moon, there is no doubt that they have been compared before, and will again.
+From their can-do attitude to their colour coded costumes, they fit the bill.

-Live and kicking stories from Kevin Panetta and tantalising art from Paulina Ganuncheau, not to mention the pastel-punk palette Sarah Stern whipped together, this girl power team might just have it all.
+Live and kicking stories from Kevin Panetta and tantalising art from Paulina Ganuncheau.
+Not to mention the pastel-punk palette Sarah Stern whipped together, this girl power team might have it all.

-This series obviously continues where the previous series left off, so you may want to invest in the previous paperback, but if you have seen and read enough high powered female led action I’m sure you can connect the dots.
-If, however, you are an adversary to feminism and girl power, then I think you should sit this one out, these girls are in control of their own destiny, superpowers, monsters and lovers.
+This series continues where the previous series left off so you may want to invest in the previous paperback.
+But, if you have seen and read enough high powered female-led action I’m sure you can connect the dots.
+If you are an adversary to feminism and girl power though, then you should sit this one out.
+These girls are in control of their own destiny, superpowers, monsters and lovers.

-The first issue includes a lot of high paced dynamic battling from the five heroines as well as an evil nemesis, Alice, plotting against them in a slower paced side story.
-Do not be misguided by the funny relationship dramas from Kimberley and Emma, and Savi’s obligation to her dear pet, the story will darken dramatically.
+The first issue includes a lot of high paced dynamic battling from the five heroines; as well as an evil nemesis, Alice, plotting against them in a slower paced side story.
+Don’t let the funny relationship dramas from Kimberley and Emma deceive you, the story will darken dramatically.

 USE OF ENGLISH:

 -fairly simple use of English